junhyukoh/caffe-lstm/README.md

 # Caffe-LSTM

-This is my LSTM implementation based on Caffe.
+This is my LSTM implementation based on Caffe. <br />
-Caffe is a deep learning framework developed with cleanliness, readability, and speed in mind.<br />
+Caffe is a deep learning framework [project website](http://caffe.berkeleyvision.org). <br />
-Consult the [project website](http://caffe.berkeleyvision.org) for all documentation.
+There is an example code in /examples/lstm_sequence/ <br />